nationalarchives/tdr-dev-documentation/architecture-decision-records/0034-metadata-validation.md

 ### Validation Error Structure

 Validation of the data can be performed by different processes.
 The interface to metadata validation will return a collection of `ValidationError`:
+This will support schema validation and other form of validation such as file integrity (is it CSV/UTF 8)

 ```scala
 case class ValidationError(validationProcess: ValidationProcess, property: String, errorKey: String)